 This is why Planning Accuracy is one of the key metrics in LinearB.
 Our Project Delivery Tracker correlates data from project management software like Jira to development data from Git to give you a detailed and accurate picture of how accurately you’re planning your sprints.

-Team leads rely upon the daily scrum ceremony to answer that ever-important question: Are we on track to deliver on our promises?
-The issue with this is that it can detract from the daily scrum.
+Team leads rely upon the daily standup ceremony to answer that ever-important question: Are we on track to deliver on our promises?
+The issue with this is that it can detract from the daily standup.

-The official Scrum Guide recommends that daily scrums be time boxed for 15 minutes.
+It’s generally recommended that daily standups be time-boxed for 15 minutes.
 Status updates should only make up ⅓ of that, or 5 minutes total.
 But so often, status updates take much longer than 5 minutes.

 3. Sprint Review